 Spooky Fact 7: Queimada

-If anything else fails to keep you safe from scary spirits along the Camino de Santiago, we recommend you have a sip of Queimada (literally meaning ‘burnt’), a punch drink made of Galician spirited ‘augardente’ (fire water) mixed with lemon peel, coffee beans, cinnamon, and sugar.
+If all else fails to keep you safe from scary spirits along the Camino de Santiago, we recommend you have a sip of Queimada (literally meaning ‘burnt’), a punch drink made of Galician spirited ‘augardente’ (fire water) mixed with lemon peel, coffee beans, cinnamon, and sugar.

-A special spell is read out while setting alight the concoction so the Queimada will keep the bad spirits and bad witches away.
+A special spell is read out while setting alight the concoction so the Queimada will keep the bad spirits and witches away.

 If you’d like to go on your own spooky adventure, check out our routes here.